echeran/smile-of-murugan/webbook/chapter04.md

 Prof. Peterson in *Journ*. *Bombay Branch* of RAS, Extra Number to Vol. 17 (1887-1889), p.
-74, in A Second Report of *Operations* in Search of *Sanskrit* *MSS*. in the *Bombay* Circle, April 1883-March 1884: "In a Digambara Darśanasâra, lately obtained from Anhilwâd Pâțhan, Devasena, who gives his own date as 909, (apparently, from his constant use of that era, Samvat 909 = A.D.
+74, in A Second Report of *Operations* in Search of *Sanskrit* *MSS*. in the *Bombay* Circle, April 1883-March 1884: "In a Digambara Darśanasâra, lately obtained from Anhilwâd Pâṭhan, Devasena, who gives his own date as 909, (apparently, from his constant use of that era, Samvat 909 = A.D.
 853), tells us that Vajranandi, the pupil of Sri Pujyapâda, founded the Draviḍa Samgha in Matura of the Deccan in the year 525